juice-shop/pwning-juice-shop/part2/broken-authentication.md

 You might have already solved this challenge along with [Log in with the administrator's user account](injection.md#log-in-with-the-administrators-user-account) if you chose not to use SQL Injection.
 This challenge can only be solved if you use the original password of the administrator.
-If you _accidentally_ changed the password, do not despair: The original password will _always_ be accepted to make sure you can solve this challenge.
+If you changed the password previously, do not despair: The original password will _always_ be accepted to make sure you can solve this challenge.

 #### Hints